linjc16/Pisces/README.md

-# Triplet Contrastive Learning for Drug-drug Synergy Predicion
+# Pisces: A combo-wise contrastive learning approach to synergistic drug combination prediction
-This repository is the official implementation of [Triplet Contrastive Learning for Drug-drug Synergy Predicion]().
+This repository is the official implementation of [Pisces: A combo-wise contrastive learning approach to synergistic drug combination prediction]().
 The code is originally forked from [Fairseq](https://github.com/pytorch/fairseq) and [DVMP](https://github.com/microsoft/DVMP).

 ## Requirements and Installation
 * PyTorch version == 1.8.0